Vincenza Bono Parrino

-Vincenza Bono Parrino (born 1942) is an Italian retired teacher and politician.
-She served as the minister of cultural and environmental heritage in the cabinet led by Prime Minister Ciriaco De Mita in the period 1988–1989.
+Vincenza Bono Parrino (born 1942) is a retired Italian teacher and politician.
+She served as the Minister of cultural and environmental heritage in the cabinet led by Prime Minister Ciriaco De Mita from 1988 to 1989.
 She was a member of the Italian Democratic Socialist Party.

 Biography

 Bono Parrino was born in Alcamo on 29 October 1942.
-She is a literature and history teacher and high school administrator by profession.
-She worked as a city councilor in Alcamo.
+She is a literature and history teacher and a high school administrator by profession.
+She served as a city councilor in Alcamo.
 She was a member of the Italian Senate for two terms, legislatures X (1987–1992) and XI (1992–1994) representing Sicily for the Italian Democratic Socialist Party.
-She was elected to the Senate when her husband died while serving as a senator.
-During her term at the senate Bono Parrino was the president of the Italian Democratic Socialist Party being the first Italian woman to hold this post.
+She was elected to the Senate after her husband died while serving as a senator.
+During her term in the senate Bono Parrino was the president of the Italian Democratic Socialist Party being the first Italian woman to hold this post.

-She was appointed minister of cultural and environmental heritage on 13 April 1988 to the cabinet headed by Ciriaco De Mita and held the post until 21 July 1989.
+She was appointed Minister of cultural and environmental heritage on 13 April 1988 in the cabinet headed by Ciriaco De Mita and held the post until 21 July 1989.